itxabdul/google-gemini-apps/README.md

 3. Adjust your preferences (Travel Style, Dietary Needs, etc.) in the "Traveler Preferences" section.
 These are sent to the AI with every message.
 4. When the AI has enough information, it will generate a visual summary of the itinerary.
 You can drag and drop segments to reorder them.
 5. Click "Approve & View Details" to see the full, day-by-day itinerary with images.
+6. Use the buttons in the header to switch to Map View, export to PDF, export to your Calendar, or Share the plan via a link.
-6. Proceed through the confirmation and "booking" steps to complete the flow.
+7. Proceed through the confirmation and "booking" steps to complete the flow.

 ## 📄 License